the-turing-way/the-turing-way/content/rdm/rdm.md

 1. Summary
 2. Why this is useful
+3. The Research Data Lifecycle
-3. FAIR data
+4. FAIR data
-4. Backup and storage
+5. Backup and storage
     i.
 Where to store data
     ii.
 Backups
-5. Documentation and metadata
+6. Documentation and metadata
-6. Sharing and archiving data
+7. Sharing and archiving data
     i.
 Motivations for sharing data
     ii.
 Steps to share your data
     iii.
 Barriers to data sharing
-7. Checklists
+8. Checklists
-8. What to read next
+9. What to read next
-9. Further reading
+10. Further reading
-10. Glossary
+11. Glossary
-11. Bibliography
+12. Bibliography

 ## Summary
 > easy to understand summary - a bit like tl;dr